periket2000/compucorp/README.md

 ## Backup strategy

 Once deployed, we'll have a scheduled process to backup our site to s3 bucket.
-What we backups are drupal and civi databases as well as the whole site.
+What we backup is drupal and civi databases as well as the whole site.
 This process could be refined by doing weekly full backups plus incremental daily backups.